ethereum/devp2p/rlpx.md

 Authenticated encryption is employed in order to provide confidentiality and protect against network disruption.
 This is particularly important for a well-formed network where nodes make long-term decisions about other nodes which yield non-local effects.

-Throughput guarantees, such that each protocol is allotted the same amount of bandwidth, are achieved by packet framing.
+Dynamic framing and flow control ensure that each protocol is allotted the same amount of bandwidth.

 # Implementation Overview
 Packets are dynamically framed, prefixed with an RLP encoded header, encrypted, and authenticated.
 Multiplexing is achieved via the frame header which specifies the destination protocol of a packet.